 Learning rate α

 The learning rate alpha is the size of the step Gradient Descent takes all the way until it reaches a minimum, and it directly impacts the performance of the algorithm.
-When it’s too big, you’re taking big steps, so you may step over it and never reach the minimum.
+When it’s too big, you’re taking big steps, so you may step over the minimum and never reach it.
 When the learning rate is too small, the algorithm might take a long time to find the minimum.

 Limitations of Gradient Descent